-All mining activities authorised under the Mining Management Act 2001 are required to pay a security and an annual levy.
+Under the Mining Management Act 2001, all mining operators are required to pay a security and an annual levy.

-The security is for the payment of costs if action needs to be taken by the NT Government (NTG) to prevent, minimise or rectify environmental harm:
+The security is to cover costs if the Northern Territory (NT) Government needs to take action to prevent, minimise or rectify environmental harm:

 - caused by mining activities on or off the site

 The amount payable is based on the disturbance likely to be caused by the mining activities.
 A 10% discount also applies, to offset the impact to the industry.

 The security is refundable (or refunded) when the mining operator fulfils their rehabilitation obligations.